python/cpython/Doc/library/pathlib.rst

    Create a file at this given path.
 If *mode* is given, it is combined with the process' ``umask`` value to determine the file mode and access flags.
-If the file already exists, the function succeeds if *exist_ok* is true (and its modification time is updated to the current time), otherwise :exc:`FileExistsError` is raised.
+If the file already exists, the function succeeds if *exist_ok* is a truthy value (and its modification time is updated to the current time), otherwise :exc:`FileExistsError` is raised.